Joanna is a hands-on teacher, who has spent many years using the following activities. Her methods have kept children from falling behind.

 The book ABC Sign and Color by Dover Coloring Books is great to use.
-Not only will it give you the simple ways of signing while singing, but it gives you storytelling props as well.
+Not only will it give you the simple ways of signing while singing, but it also gives you storytelling props.

 The children love looking through this book with the teacher and learning how to make the signs.
-If you take the book apart and laminate the pages, then the children can use it when they want to.
+If you take the book apart and laminate the pages, the children can use it when they want.

 6. Interacting With Their Imagination

-I know this sound silly, but this is a great way to help them develop their cognitive skills.
+I know this sounds silly, but this is a great way to help them develop their cognitive skills.

-The key to making this into a teaching strategy is that you act silly, and you be silly.
+The key to making this a teaching strategy is that you act silly and be silly.
 Children can tell the difference.
 Enjoy pretending to be whatever they want you to be.